uhray/boilerplate/doc/boilerplate.md

 #### Editing CSS/SCSS Directly from Chrome DevTools

-If you're like us, you love using Chrome Dev Tools to inspect HTML elements and easily change the styling of different elements in Chrome with immediate visual feedback.
-Uhray Boilerplate supports sourcemaps allowing you to edit style rules directly in Chrome.
+If you're like us, you love using Chrome DevTools to inspect HTML elements and easily change the styling of different elements in Chrome with immediate visual feedback.
+Uhray Boilerplate supports sourcemaps with its stylesheets allowing you to edit style rules directly in Chrome.
 This saves A LOT of time by preventing you from repeatedly switching between your stylesheets and Chrome DevTools throughout your design/development workflow.

-Here's an introduction to source maps and a tutorial of setting it up with Chrome: http://www.sitepoint.com/using-source-maps-debug-sass-chrome/
+Here's an introduction to source maps and a tutorial for setting everything up with Chrome: http://www.sitepoint.com/using-source-maps-debug-sass-chrome/

 ## Images

 The [images](https://github.com/uhray/boilerplate/tree/master/app/frontend/images) directory is where you can put all of the images used within your application.
 By default, we've only included a favicon (*favicon.ico*) which is served via middleware in the [*server.js*](https://github.com/uhray/boilerplate/blob/master/server.js#L30-L31) file.

+>Note: All images in this directory will be publicly hosted with your application.

 ## Components

-#### Basic Setup
+#### Basics
-In many cases, you may want to encapsulate some HTML and JavaScript code into a widget that can be easily reused on the frontend within Ractive templates -- think of things like a toggle button, modal, custom select dropdown, slideshow, text editor, etc.

-Thanks to [Ractive Components](http://docs.ractivejs.org/latest/components), you can achieve this functionality with ease.
+In many cases, you may want to encapsulate some HTML and JavaScript code into a widget that can be easily reused on the frontend within Ractive templates -- think of things like a toggle button, modal, custom select dropdown, slideshow, text editor, etc. Thanks to [Ractive Components](http://docs.ractivejs.org/latest/components), you can achieve this functionality with relative ease.

+#### Setup

 Within the Uhray Boilerplate, we setup components in a similar way to pages.
-Components are stored in the frontend [components directory](https://github.com/uhray/boilerplate/tree/master/app/frontend/components).
+Components are stored in the frontend [components](https://github.com/uhray/boilerplate/tree/master/app/frontend/components) directory.
 Each component is a directory which contains two files:

  1. Ractive Template
  2. Ractive JavaScript File

+However, there are two big differences between these files and those from the frontend pages directory, as explained in the example below.

+#### Example

-However, there are a couple differences between these files and those from the frontend pages directory that are perhaps best illustrated by example -- the Uhray Boilerplate comes with one example component, a [modal](https://github.com/uhray/boilerplate/tree/master/app/frontend/components/modal).
+It's probably best to explain the differences between component files and page files via example -- the Uhray Boilerplate comes with one component, a [modal](https://github.com/uhray/boilerplate/tree/master/app/frontend/components/modal).

 First of all, since components are meant to be completely encapsulated, the Ractive Template needs to include all of the default styling you wish to include for the component, whether linked from an external file or included directly in a ```<style>...</style>``` tag.
 If you look at the modal component code, you'll see that the [modal's template](https://github.com/uhray/boilerplate/blob/master/app/frontend/components/modal/template.html) contains all of the markup and styling necessary to produce the component.